sigilante/assembly-2022-workshop/README.md

 #   `%flap`
 ##  [Assembly 2022 Miami](https://assembly.urbit.org/) Workshop · ~2022.9.23

+_See https://github.com/urbit/developers.urbit.org/pull/170 for the fate of this tutorial._

 _Flappy Bird_ is an "insanely irritating, difficult and frustrating game which combines a super-steep difficulty curve with bad, boring graphics and jerky movement."
 We are going to implement `%flap`, a _Flappy Bird_ leaderboard using `%pals` and an off-the-shelf FOSS JavaScript game.

 This workshop assumes that you have completed some version of Hoon School and App School, whether the [live courses](https://developers.urbit.org/courses) or the [written docs](https://developers.urbit.org/guides/core/hoon-school/A-intro).